ham2k/transadif/GOALS.md

 # Prompt

-We want to create a command-line tool in Rust that can read ADIF files, properly interpret the data into Unicode strings regardless of the original encoding, and then generate a valid ADIF according to the goals and considerations described in the rest of this GOALS.md file.
+We want to create a command-line tool in Rust that can read ADIF files, properly interpret the data into Unicode strings regardless of the original encoding, and then generate a valid ADIF output file according to the goals and considerations described in the rest of this GOALS.md file.

 The project should include a mechanism to run the test cases provided and verify that the output is as expected.